Welcome To My Mind

-A. Start at the beginning of the chain, IE. The wall.
-The power cord for your line conditioner (if applicable), then source(s), and work your way down the chain ending at your speaker cables.
+A. Always start as far "upstream" as possible.
+Ensure you have a quality wall receptacle (I know a guy who can help you with that...), then the power cord for your line conditioner (if applicable), then source(s), and work your way down the chain ending at your speaker cables.
 If the budget is a little tight, start with one cable at the beginning of chain, which allows the upgrade to "touch" everything else downstream.

 *Note: In my opinion, the most important factor in determining where to put your "best" power cable is where the given component sits in the chain, IE. As far upstream as possible, regardless of current draw.
 Some say to put it on your amp given its high current draw, but if you're not feeding your amp the best signal possible, then you are literally amplifying potential issues/shortcomings.

-A. In terms of power cables and what is best for a particular piece of gear, contrary to how some manufacturers present their respective product line(s), I don't believe in "high-current" or "digital" cables.
-Power is power - a cable doesn't know what it's feeding, nor does the current know what it's flowing to.
-While I do have different levels of performance and subsequent pricing within my product line, that's about your budget, not your gear.
-All that is to say your budget will dictate what you can/should get, not a particular piece of gear.
+A. In terms of power cables and what is best for a particular piece of gear, contrary to how some manufacturers present their respective product line(s), I don't believe in power cable "types".
+Power is power - a cable doesn't know what it's feeding, all gear types will benefit from better current delivery (regardless of their respective current draw), and noise/interference doesn't discriminate - IE. I believe all power cables should be well shielded.
+While my cables have different levels of performance and subsequent pricing, that's based on your budget, not your gear.

 A. Oh boy, the proverbial can of worms, but here we go...